Advertisement

 Emerging Technologies

-Dr. Lisa Martinez, biotechnology researcher at Stanford University, predicts: “Within the next decade, we’ll see crops that not only survive climate challenges but actually help mitigate climate change through enhanced carbon sequestration.”
+Dr. Lisa Martinez, a biotechnology researcher at Stanford University, predicts, “Within the next decade, we’ll see crops that not only survive climate challenges but actually help mitigate climate change through enhanced carbon sequestration.”

 Consumer Perspective